openresty/lua-nginx-module/README.markdown

 Retrieves the file name for the in-file request body data.
 Returns `nil` if the request body has not been read or has been read into memory.

 The returned file is read only and is usually cleaned up automatically by Nginx's memory pool.
-It should not be modified, renamed, or removed by your own Lua code.
+It should not be manually modified, renamed, or removed in Lua code.

 If the request body has not been read yet, call [ngx.req.read_body](http://wiki.nginx.org/HttpLuaModule#ngx.req.read_body) first (or turned on [lua_need_request_body](http://wiki.nginx.org/HttpLuaModule#lua_need_request_body) to force this module to read the request body automatically, but this is not recommended).

 If the request body has been read into memory, try calling the [ngx.req.get_body_data](http://wiki.nginx.org/HttpLuaModule#ngx.req.get_body_data) function instead.

-In case that you want to enforce in-file request bodies, try turning on [client_body_in_file_only](http://wiki.nginx.org/HttpCoreModule#client_body_in_file_only).
+To force in-file request bodies, try turning on [client_body_in_file_only](http://wiki.nginx.org/HttpCoreModule#client_body_in_file_only).

 This function was first introduced in the `v0.3.1rc17` release.